Sonam Yoezer

-Sonam Yoezer (born 24 October 1994) is a Bhutanese international footballer, currently playing for Thimphu City.
+Sonam Yoezer (born 24 October 1994) is a Bhutanese professional footballer, currently playing for Thimphu City.
 He made his first appearance for Bhutan at the age of 18, in an SAFF Cup game against Sri Lanka on 6 September 2013.

 Yoezer played for Yeedzin, moving to Ugyen Academy on 31 December 2013.
 He then joined Druk United on 30 June 2015.
 He played his first AFC Cup game for Thimphu City against Club Valencia on 7 July 2017.